-WOOD: A red oak.
-Heavy, very strong and hard, coarsegrained, checks badly in drying, dark brown tinged with red.
+WOOD: Heavy, very strong and hard, coarse-grained, checks badly in drying, dark brown tinged with red.

 USES: Of little value except for fuel; often used as an ornamental shade tree.

 DISTRIBUTION: Occurring on moist soils and along streams; restricted to the coastal plain.